Azure-Samples/cognitive-services-java-sdk-samples/Search/BingAutoSuggest/README.md

 # Bing Auto Suggest SDK Sample ##

 Sample code for custom searching using Bing Auto Suggest, an Azure Cognitive Service.
-- Custom search for "Xbox" and print out name and url for the first web page in the results list.
+- Search for "Satya Nadella" and print out the first group of suggestions returned from the service.

 ## Features